 This discussion and analysis of our financial condition and results of operations is based on our financial statements, which we have prepared in accordance with United States generally accepted accounting principles.
 We believe that several accounting policies are important to understanding our historical and future performance.
 We refer to these policies as critical because these specific areas generally require us to make judgments and estimates about matters that are uncertain at the time we make the estimate, and different estimates-which also would have been reasonable-could have been used.
 On an ongoing basis, we evaluate our estimates and judgments.
 We base our estimates on historical experience and other market-specific or other relevant assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.

-During the nine months ended September 30, 2016, there were no material changes to our critical accounting policies as reported in our Annual Report on Form 10-K for the year ended December 31, 2015, which was filed with the SEC on March 15, 2016, which we refer to as our 2015 Annual Report on Form 10-K.
+During the three months ended March 31, 2017, there were no material changes to our critical accounting policies as reported in our 2016 Annual Report on Form 10-K.

 Results of Operations